cnord/doc-security-center/english/11-database-wizard.md

 	AnDBWiz.exe
 		/RESTOREDB
-		/ FOLDER: <Source folder>
+		/FOLDER: <Source folder>
 		/TYPE:<Backup type>

 	/RESTOREDB

-This parameter specifies that the “Database wizard” module shall restore the database from a backup.
+This parameter specifies that the "Database wizard" module shall restore the database from a backup.
 The database restoration settings are set by the command line parameters following it.

 	/ FOLDER: <Source folder>